IAmFrench/EFREI-M2-ST2DCCC/README.md

 docker-compose up -d
 ```

-> Hint: To speed up the build process you can use the following command:
+> Hint: To speed up the build process, you can use the following command:

 ```bash
 docker-compose build --parallel
 ```

-This command will read the [`docker-compose.yml`](./docker-compose.yml) file and deploy the application on you local computer.
+This command will read the [`docker-compose.yml`](./docker-compose.yml) file and deploy the application on your local computer.

 ![Deploy the application is running using docker-compose up commands](./artefacts/terminal-deploy-the-application-docker-compose-up.gif)